 Hayley has been sharing her passion and knowledge for the game of hockey for 15 years.
 She delivers inspiring keynote speeches relaying stories from her five Olympic games for charity, school, and corporate events.
 Hayley has worked with clients such as Canadian Tire, Farm Credit Corporation, Merck, Enbridge, Encana, Clean Air Champions, Red Flag, and Hockey Hall of Fame.

-Aside from holding four Olympic gold medals, being one of the most recognized women in sport, and a dedicated advocate of women’s hockey; Hayley is also an engaging storyteller who enjoys connecting with Canadians.
+Aside from holding five Olympic medals (four gold and one silver), being one of the most recognized women in sport, and a dedicated advocate of women’s hockey; Hayley is also an engaging storyteller who enjoys connecting with Canadians.
 Hayley uses her experiences on the rink to motivate young players, shares how she overcame obstacles with her team to inspire audiences, and uplifts people of all walks of life with her passion and love of the game.

 It all started at age 15 in Shaunavon, Saskatchewan when Hayley was chosen for the Canadian Women’s National Team.
 She has since led the squad to six gold and one silver medal at the Women’s World Hockey Championships.
 As an Olympian, she earned a silver medal at the 1998 Winter Olympics and four Olympic gold medals in 2002, 2006, 2010 and most recently at the Sochi 2014 Winter Olympics.
 For the 2014 Sochi Olympics, Hayley was selected to be the flag bearer for the Canadian Olympic team in the Opening Ceremonies.
 During those same Olympics it was announced that she had been elected to the International Olympic Committee’s (IOC).
 Athletes Commission.
 Accompanying all that hardware, Hayley was one of the top point leaders for the Sochi Tournament.
 She was named the tournaments’ most valuable player in the 2002 and 2006 victorious Olympic runs as well as in numerous Esso Women’s Hockey Championships.